 - 1. Select (highlight) the references in the Reference List. - 2.
 From the References menu, select Copy Formatted Reference to copy the formatted references to the Clipboard. - 3.
-Use the Clipboard Viewer to view the contents of the Clipboard or paste the formatted references into a word processor document.
+Paste the formatted references into a word processor document.

 Using the Preview Feature to Display Notes or Abstracts